 Reading time: 6 min

-What are the reasons for flatfoot surgery?
+What are the reasons for flat feet surgery?

-“For a Flatfoot surgery often offers the chance of long-term pain relief.
+“For a flat feet surgery often offers the chance of long-term pain relief.
 Screws made from human bone in particular have proven their worth here, as they do not have to be removed during a possible second operation like metal screws and plates.”
 The expert explains, Dr. Florian Wenzel-Schwarz, which is in Vienna and Neusiedl am See as a podiatrist and orthopedist is active.

 “Many patients try to manage the symptoms of flatfoot in the first step without surgery, that is, conservatively.
 Here, above all, targeted physiotherapy plays an important role.
 Furthermore, orthopedic insoles or orthopedic shoes can help.
 However, if there is no pain relief or if it is only short-lived and the foot malposition is too advanced, in most cases only surgery will help to relieve the pain in the long term,” the expert continues.
-Many experts therefore advise flatfoot surgery for advanced flatfoot symptoms, as this can relieve the symptoms, in most cases, in the long term.
+Many experts therefore advise flatfeet surgery for advanced flat feet symptoms, as this can relieve the symptoms, in most cases, in the long term.

-How can a flat foot be treated?
+How can flat feet be treated?

 Does surgery really help with flatfeet?
 Or are conservative treatments more appropriate.
 Roman Peherstorfer talks about his experience with flatfoot surgery.

-Left/Top: Illustration of a flat foot before surgery.
+Left/Top: Illustration of flat feet before surgery.

-6 points to know about flatfoot surgery!
+6 facts to know about flat feet surgery!

-When should you operate on a flat foot?
+When should you have flat feet surgery?

 “Especially in patients with a very pronounced flatfoot, in whom no success can or could be achieved with conservative therapy attempts, I recommend surgery.
 If the cause of the flatfoot is an underlying disease, e.g. of neurological or rheumatic origin, this must also be clarified and treated.
 Instability of the foot and osteoarthritis or damage to the tibialis posterior tendon are also common triggers for pain and increasing deformity.
 Often, pain triggered by this can only be alleviated by flatfoot surgery and symptoms of flatfoot can be permanently eliminated.”
 Thus the foot expert with ordinations in Vienna and in Neusiedl am See.